Casper Snow Mattress Review

 14 gauge

 The support layer is made of medium-soft 14-gauge pocket coils.
-The coils are individually wrapped in fabric, so they can compress independently, leading to better motion isolation and contouring than other types of coils.
-This layer supports the heavier parts of your body, like your shoulders, hips, or lumbar, depending on your sleeping position.
+The coils are individually wrapped in fabric, allowing them to compress independently, which leads to better motion isolation and contouring compared to other types of coils.
+This layer supports the heavier parts of your body, such as your shoulders, hips, or lumbar region, depending on your sleeping position.

 Foam Layer Firmness